How Much Auto Insurance You Should Have [2023]

 What happens if you don’t have insurance?

 Why do you need auto insurance?
 If a driver doesn’t have the state minimum required insurance, they could simply receive a ticket, but they also face license and registration suspension.
+(For more information, read our “What are the car registration fees by state?“).

 What are the costs of not having auto insurance?
 An uninsured driver runs the risk of paying out of pocket for all property damage and bodily injury expenses for themselves and any other party impacted by an accident since they will be held financially responsible whether they have insurance or not.